marioy47/blog-site/posts/webpack-wordpress-config/index.md

 ![Test bundling](test-bundling.png)

 You see the content of both files?
 Not only that, Do you see that they are joined together in a way that it looks that they where never part of different files?
 That's bundling baby...
-Yeah!!! (<- Austin Powers pun intended)
+Yeah!!!
+(Austin Powers pun intended).

 This is exciting stuff: You can now write your scripts in multiple files and have them be **compiled** (not joined) into one.